 Prior to her public service, Irwin was an employee of Teledyne Systems.
 She also worked as an engineer at Johns Hopkins University Applied Physics Lab.

 She has been honored as Assemblymember of the Year by TechNet, the Woman of the Year for the Greater Conejo Valley Chamber of Commerce, the Champion for College Opportunity and Student Success by the Campaign for College Opportunity, and received the California Bear Award for her service to the California National Guard.

-In addition to her work in the Assembly, Irwin has been appointed by the Assembly Speaker to serve on the Governor’s Military Council, the Commission on the Status of Women and Girls, the State Public Works Board, the Inter-Agency Council on Veterans, and the Interstate Compact on Educational Opportunity for Military Children.
+In addition to her work in the Assembly, Irwin has been appointed by the Assembly Speaker to serve on numerous boards and commissions.
+She currently serves on the State Public Works Board, the Cradle-to-Career Data System Governing Board.
+Irwin has previously served as the Assembly Speaker's appointee on the Governor’s Military Council, the Commission on the Status of Women and Girls, the Inter-Agency Council on Veterans, and the Interstate Compact on Educational Opportunity for Military Children.